shamimaaktar1/SA-Project-Ride-Sharing-Service/README.md

 <h2 align="center">Ride sharing service</h3>

 <p align="left">
-  We developed a taxi-sharing system that accepts taxi passengers.Passenger requests sent from smartphones and schedules proper taxis to pick up them via ridesharing, subject to time, capacity, and monetary constraints.
-Indeed, such apps make short-range commute very easy by offering competitive pricing, reasonably short wait time, high security and high availability.
+ Ride-sharing is an innovative on-demand transport service that aims to promote sustainable transport, reduce car utilization, increase vehicle occupancy, and increase public transport ridership.
+We developed a taxi-sharing system that accepts taxi passengers.
+Passenger requests are sent from smartphones, and ridesharing apps schedule proper taxis to pick them up, subject to time, capacity, and monetary constraints.
+Indeed, such apps make short-range commutes very easy by offering competitive pricing, a reasonably short wait time, high security, and high availability.
 From a technical point of view, systems like these are very interesting because nearest-neighbor searching is hard.
-These systems have much more complex architecture and there are a lot of components joined together internally to provide riding services all over the world.
+These systems have a much more complex architecture, and there are a lot of components joined together internally to provide transportation services all over the world.
 </p>
   <br>